The 10 Hiking Essentials You Need to Safely Hit the Trail

 Paper maps are only useful if you know how to use them.
 If you’re interested in learning how to navigate with a map and compass, there are lots of great resources on the topic.
 This is a great primer to start with, and if you’re more of a hands-on learner, REI hosts in-person navigation classes.

-One of the easiest ways to bring a paper map with you on any hike is to sign up for a Gaia GPS Premium account which will allow you to print maps for any area you want to hike in, and also give you the ability to download your maps in the app for offline use to help with GPS navigation (see below).
-By printing directly from Gaia, you don’t have to waste time looking for a printable version online (if one exists) or buy a map for every area you want to hike in.
+One of the easiest ways to bring a paper map with you on any hike is to sign up for an AllTraills+ account.
+This will allow you to print maps of your hike and download your maps in the app for offline use to help with GPS navigation (see below).
+By printing directly from AllTrails, you don’t have to waste time looking for a printable version online or buying a map for every area you want to hike in.

 GPS Device

 This is how a lot of backcountry navigation is done in the 21st century.
-There are a variety of devices that can use GPS signals, the most obvious is the smartphone sitting in your pocket.
-There are many different apps that use your phone’s built-in GPS function to display your current position on a map, even when you have no service.
+There are a variety of devices that can use GPS signals, the most obvious being the smartphone in your pocket.
+Many different apps use your phone’s built-in GPS function to display your current position on a map, even when you have no service.

-However, GPS signals can be unreliable in certain situations like hiking in canyons and valleys surrounded by tall mountains.
-Know what kind of terrain you’re hiking through before making the judgment call to rely on GPS for navigation.
+However, GPS signals can be unreliable in certain situations, like hiking in canyons and valleys surrounded by tall mountains.
+Know what kind of terrain you’re hiking through before deciding to rely on GPS for navigation.

 Our favorite GPS apps for backpacking & hiking: